Hire Content Managers

 Content managers can fill various roles, including content strategist, social media manager, SEO specialist, copywriter, web content manager, and brand manager.
 If your ideal candidate needs to be well-versed in any of these areas, you should specialize your job title (e.g., Social Media Content Manager).

 Next, outline the content manager role: Highlight the responsibilities of the position, the preferred skills of qualified candidates, and your business objectives.
-Depending on your needs and existing in-house team, the content manager’s role may encompass content creation, strategy development, or performance tracking, while desirable skills may include copywriting, email marketing, and video production.
+Depending on your needs and existing in-house team, the content manager’s role may encompass content creation, strategy development, or performance tracking, while desirable skills may include copywriting, email marketing, podcast management, and video production.

 Note if the role requires specific expertise, such as experience in a certain industry or proficiency in particular tools (e.g., Google Analytics) or content management systems (e.g., WordPress).
 Include your leadership expectations by specifying how many people and projects the role will manage.
 And describe the support your content manager will receive: in larger companies, content managers may work with a team of content writers, whereas at a smaller startup, they may be a one-person marketing team.